June 25, 2025

 ABOUT NORTH SHORE

 The nuclear power industry is in growth mode as more nuclear power will be required to meet the world's ambitious CO2 emission-reduction goals and the needs of new power-intensive technologies like AI.
-In this environment, new discoveries of economic uranium deposits will be very valuable, especially in established uranium-producing jurisdictions like Saskatchewan and New Mexico (see news release dated June 24, 2025).
+In this environment, new discoveries of economic uranium deposits will be very valuable, especially in established uranium-producing jurisdictions like Saskatchewan and New Mexico.
 North Shore is well-positioned to become a major force in exploration for economic uranium deposits.
 The Company is working to achieve this goal by exploring its Falcon and West Bear properties at the eastern margin of the Athabasca Basin in Saskatchewan, expanding its exploration efforts to include the Grants Uranium District in New Mexico and by evaluating other quality opportunities in the United States and Canada to complement its portfolio of uranium properties.
-North Shore summarized exploration efforts at its Falcon property in a May 27, 2025, news release.
+North Shore summarized its exploration efforts at its Falcon property in the Company's May 27, 2025 news release.
+For more information about the Rio Puerco property, see the Company's June 24, 2025 news release.

 ON BEHALF OF THE BOARD